morris-lab/CellOracle/docs/changelog/index.rst

 * `0.8.3 <2021-11-25>`
 -` Fix typo in the Markov walk function.
-The function is currently deplicated.

-* `0.8.3 <2021-11-25>`
--` Fix typo in the Markov walk function.
-The function is currently deplicated.

 * `0.8.2 <2021-10-31>`
  `-` Code refactoring in motif analysis module.